 Examination form: an open written home assignment on a topic selected by the student within the chosen profile.
 The topic is to be approved by the teacher.

 Length: 15-20 standard pages excluding appendices.
 If multiple participants the length of the assignment must be in reasonable proportion to the number of contributors.

-Multiple participants: possible, provided that each individual contributor's work stands and can be assessed on its own, see § 17 Submission: the deadline for submission of assignments that are to be assessed in the relevant examination period by the relevant teacher is 1st January/1 st June respectively.
-Second examiner: Assessment: external 7-point grading scale Weighting: 10 ECTS
+Multiple participants: possible, provided that each individual contributor's work stands and can be assessed on its own, see § 17 relevant examination period by the relevant teacher is 1st January/1st

+Submission: the deadline for submission of assignments that are to be assessed in the

-Human Rights and Culture Teaching activity no.: (Menneskere (Menneskerettigheder og kultur) 64 1 / D 61 The Master's Programme in Bu age and Culture, Cand.negot.: Study/Profile: ^{file:} Profile: International Economics, International Relations ECTS: 10 ECTS City: Odense Semester: lst semester Institute Transferration Department for the Study of Culture Language of English Responsible T Tim Jensen/Lars Binderup instruction: Eligiish teacher: This jensen/Lais Binderup Approved: 19th of May 2011
+Human Rights and Culture Teaching activity no.: (Menneskerettigheder og kultur) C4 1 /D 61 The Master's Programme in Bus iness, Langua ge and Culture, Cand.negot.: Study/Profile: e: Profile: International Economics, International Relations ECTS: 10 ECTS City: Odense G 4 1 , Department for the Study of Semester: 1st semester semester Institute: Language of English Responsible Tim Jensen/Lars Binderup instruction: English teacher: Tim Jensen/Lars Binderup Approved: 19th of May 2011

-21/2 hours per week in the 1st semester.
+21⁄2 hours per week in the 1st semester.
 Weighting: 10 ECTS